jsywulak/lucid/README.md

-# Lucid HQ Infrastructure Terraform Code Test #
+# Infrastructure Terraform Project #

-Using AWS and the Terraform in this repository to provision the network create a simple web server with associated database.
+Do you like auto scaling groups?
+Do you like RDS instances?
+Do you like ALBs fronting it all?
+[I got the repo for you](https://youtu.be/JGhoLcsr8GA?t=33)!

-# Assumptions:
+# Assumptions / Apologies:
 * Gonna just use local state
 * "sam" is some relevant acronym I'm just not grokking, and should change it all to "jonny"
-* Set up Terraform to prompt for a DB password, but ideally it would be already set.
+* Set up Terraform to prompt for a DB password, but ideally it would be already set by another process outside of Terraform.
 * Gave the RDS instance a specific static identifier to make it easy to lookup; if I was ever gonna run this twice, I'd need to do something else.
+* Did some Terraform output lookups instead of doing something fancy in Ruby so that the tests were independent of the infrastructure; if this was something where it wasn't being closely monitored, I'd want to factor that away.

+# Prereqs
+* Have AWS creds set up to a default profile
+* Have Terraform installed
+* Ruby installed
+* jq installed (or be handy with copy / paste )
+* Have the attention span to remember to destroy this

+# Instructions

+	terraform init
+	terraform plan
+    terraform apply
+    open $(terraform output -json lb_dns_name |  jq -r .)

+Once you're done, you can tear it down with

+	terraform destroy -var=db_password=doesntmatter

 # Specs